Vyral/scott-voak/_posts/2019-12-12-we-appreciate-your-support-in-2019.md

 {% include youtube.html %}

-This was a great year for us at Voak Homes and it was thanks to all of you.
-Here’s our holiday message for all of you who made it possible.
+<p style="text-align: center;"><em>This was a great year for us at Voak Homes and it was thanks to all of you.
+Here’s our holiday message for all of you who made it possible.</em></p>

 2019 was a great year for Voak Homes.
 We just wrapped up our holiday party and we want to thank everyone who came and brought gifts for the Boys and Girls Club.